owncloud/ocis/docs/ocis/deployment/ocis_keycloak.md

   ### Keycloak ###
   # Domain of Keycloak, where you can find the management and authentication frontend.
 Defaults to "keycloak.owncloud.test"
   KEYCLOAK_DOMAIN=
   # Realm which to be used with oCIS.
-Defaults to "master"
+Defaults to "oCIS"
   KEYCLOAK_REALM=
   # Admin user login name.
 Defaults to "admin"
   KEYCLOAK_ADMIN_USER=